tamununaaa/tamununaaa/README.md

 📱🧠 I am intruiged by the fields of Android Development, Data Analytics, and Machine Learning

-:basecampy:🖌️ I love creating digital caricatures and playing video games like GTA-V and Valorant
+:basecampy:🖌️ I love creating digital caricatures and playing video games like Grand Theft Auto and Valorant

 🍰🐝 I am very fond of cheesecakes and love beezzZZ...